meedan/check-bots/google-factcheck-explorer-bot/README.md

 * For the first deployment create a Lambda via the AWS web console similar to https://eu-west-1.console.aws.amazon.com/lambda/home?region=eu-west-1#/functions/qa-google-factcheck-explorer-bot
 * TODO: terraform aws lambda? https://registry.terraform.io/modules/terraform-aws-modules/lambda/aws/latest
 * The Lambda needs the API Gateway Trigger setup so that there is an external http endpoint that can be called.
-For example https://eu-west-1.console.aws.amazon.com/lambda/home?region=eu-west-1#/functions/qa-google-factcheck-explorer-bot?tab=configure
-* The endpoint url from the trigger needs to be set as the '`<webhook>`' when setting the bot configuration as per instructions https://meedan.atlassian.net/wiki/spaces/ENG/pages/1126268929/How+to+configure+a+webhook+for+a+Check+Bot
+* The endpoint url from the trigger needs to be set as the '`<webhook>`' when setting the bot configuration as per instructions on internal wiki `How to configure a webhook for a Check Bot`
 * Lambda timeout can be increased to 3 minutes on the configuration tab
 * Update environment (live/QA) appropriate secrets and config in Lambda's Configuration > Environment Variables section
    * `CHECK_API_GOOGLE_FACT_CHECK_ACCESS_TOKEN`  <-- this needs the key to the GoogleFactCheck feed workspace